smalik21/tooltip-generator/README.md

 - Allow users to customize the tooltip arrow's shape and color.
 - Implement internationalization (i18n) for multi-language support.
 - Provide options for users to share their tooltip designs on social media.

-## Contact
-If you have any questions or suggestions about the Tooltip Generator, feel free to contact:
-Sahil Malik
-malik.sahil201@gmail.com